Zsa Zsa Gabor: Career

+Image

+Gabor was a socialite known for her glamour, her series of marriages, and her Hollywood extravagance.

 Author Gerold Frank, who helped Gabor write her autobiography in 1960, described his impressions of her:

-Zsa Zsa is unique.
-She's a woman from the court of Louis XV who has somehow managed to live in the 20th century, undamaged by the PTA ...
-She says she wants to be all the Pompadours and Du Barrys of history rolled into one, but she also says, "I always goof.
-I pay all my own bills. ...
-I want to choose the man.
-I do not permit men to choose me."

 In his autobiography, television host Merv Griffin, who was known to spend time with Gabor's younger sister Eva socially, wrote of the Gabor sisters' arrival in New York and Hollywood:

-All these years later, it's hard to describe the phenomenon of the three glamorous Gabor girls and their ubiquitous mother.
-They burst onto the society pages and into the gossip columns so suddenly, and with such force, it was as if they'd been dropped out of the sky.

 In 1998, film historian Neal Gabler called her kind of celebrity "The Zsa Zsa Factor".